stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 Mozilla's PDF viewer suffers from several memory leaks.
 Currently, ngx-extended-pdf-viewer inherits these leaks (or I didn't find out yet how to remove the viewer from memory properly).
 If you know how to solve the bug, please leave a message at [the corresponding issue on GitHub](https://github.com/stephanrauh/ngx-extended-pdf-viewer/issues/12).
 Any help is appreciated!

 There's also a layout glitch that seems to be intentional: you may need to set the font size of the input field containing the page number explicitely.
 By default, it's a lot larger than the rest of the text of the toolbar in some applications.

-Under certain circumstances, the progress bar doesn't vanish after loading the document.
-This results in a 4 pixel high black bar below the toolbar.

 ## Unknown bugs